szabolcspeter/ASP.NETCoreUnitTesting/README.md

 # ASP.NETCoreUnitTesting

-ASP.NET Core unit testing examples  Console, WEB API and MVC test examples. *** under development ***
+Unit Test is very important!
+These simple examples show how to unit test Console apps, ASP.NET WebAPI and MVC applications.